 I've always been passionate about design, craft, nature and sustainability.
 Millbee combines all my passions.
 For me, it's not just about creating products.
 I am a mother with two young kids and I want to create something meaningful and to consider the impact this has on our kids future.
 Being a sustainable brand is important to me.
 When I started making and using beeswax food wraps it felt good to be doing something positive for the environment.
 It made me more aware of how much plastic we actually use and how we can change this.
 Being sustainable is a journey and I think if we all make one little change it's a start in the right direction.

 I'm also a beginner beekeeper (it takes years to become an expert!).
 I'm surrounded by a great community of Beekeepers in the Midlands where I also keep bees.

 I love good food and cooking.
 I like to batch cook and store my meals and this was another great reason to make beeswax food wraps.
 Join me on a sustainable journey as we work towards creating a more natural living and use less plastic.

 Here at Millbee Studio, we want to tackle the issue of plastic pollution while promoting a sustainable alternative.
 Through combining organic cotton with beeswax, organic jojoba oil, and tree resin our Beeswax Wraps are washable and reusable.
 Providing an environmentally conscious solution to plastics.
-Our wraps are handmade in Tullamore, County Offaly, Ireland by founder and owner Jennifer Doyle.
+Our beeswax wraps, candles and balms are handmade in Tullamore, County Offaly, Ireland by founder and owner Jennifer Doyle.

 From Hive to Home